 Go to the Lightroom presets location on your PC and delete them.

-Portrait photography is a type of photography when you focus all the attention on a person’s face/eyes/smile.
-If anyone is willing to get even more spectacular results in portrait photography, I advise using our selection of Free Lightroom Presets for Portraits.
+If you want to get even more spectacular results in portrait or wedding photography, I advise using our selection of FREEBIES for beginners.